-I want to pay off my mortgage loan so I called the servicer (the company I make my payments to) to ask how much it would cost.
-The representative that I spoke to told me to send my request in writing and then they would send me a payoff statement with the total amount due.
+I want to pay off my mortgage loan, so I called the servicer to ask how much it would cost.
+The representative I spoke to told me to send my request in writing, and then they would send me a payoff statement with the total amount due.

 Exceptions.
 The servicer doesn't have to meet the seven-day deadline if any of the following situations apply.

-You can also send a notice of error disputing the accuracy of any payoff statement you receive, if you think the amount is incorrect.
-Federal mortgage servicing regulations require the servicer to correct the error, if there is one, within seven days (excluding legal public holidays, Saturdays, and Sundays).
+You can also send a notice of error disputing the accuracy of any payoff statement you receive if you think the amount is incorrect.
+Federal mortgage servicing regulations require the servicer to correct the error, if there is one, within seven days, excluding legal public holidays, Saturdays, and Sundays.

-If your servicer doesn't respond to the notice of error, you should consult with an attorney who can help you enforce your rights.
+If your servicer doesn't respond to the notice of error, you should consult an attorney who can help you enforce your rights.